Neven Maguire: Biography

-He attended Enniskillen College of Food.

-Upon graduating from college, Maguire worked in several Michelin starred restaurants in Europe.
+Following his Junior Certificate, Neven left school to attend Enniskillen College of Food.
+Upon graduating, Maguire worked in several Michelin starred restaurants in Europe.
 He commenced his overseas career in Berlin.
 He also worked in Roscoff Restaurant, Belfast, Northern Ireland (1 Michelin star), The Grand Hotel Restaurant, Berlin, Germany (2 Michelin stars), Lea Linster Restaurant, Luxembourg (2 Michelin stars) and Arzak Restaurant, San Sebastian, Spain (3 Michelin stars).

 Neven and his wife, Amelda, are the parents of twins.
 Amelda nearly died during labour after her heart failed.

 He is a practising Roman Catholic.

 Media work

 Maguire is a regular contributor to The Marian Finucane Show on RTÉ Radio 1 and also writes a weekly column and recipe in the Irish Farmers Journal.
 He has contributed recipes to the Mayo Advertiser.
 In 2009, he performed at the National Ploughing Championships in County Kildare at a stand sponsored by the newspaper.
 He has made television appearances on Tubridy Tonight, The Late Late Show, Nationwide, Podge and Rodge and The Restaurant.

 Neven was Resident Chef on Open House television series from 1998 until 2004.
 He has also featured in a number of other television programmes including 10 of the Best; Neven Cooks, a 6-part series which is broadcast in South Africa, Australia and on Food Network; Cook with Love, a documentary on his participation in the World Cooking Competition in Lyon in 2002 and Neven's Food from the Sun.
 Maguire is currently featured on the Public Broadcasting Service (PBS) television network, Create TV where he hosts a cooking show entitled Neven Maguire: Home Chef.